 While the literature on retinal image analysis is extensive (over 750 papers published to date) and includes a number of excellent reviews [2, 14, 81], in this paper, we focus specifically on the analysis of retinal microvascularization and computerized methods designed to quantify corresponding morphological changes in fundus images.
-Alterations in retinal microvascularization are known to correlate not only with eye disease (e.g., diabetic retinopathy) but also with cardiovascular and brain diseases since changes in retinal microvasculature may reflect similar changes occurring in cerebral microvasculature [16].
+Alterations in retinal microvascularization are known to correlate with the insurgence of diabetic retinopathy and cardiovascular diseases such as hypertension as well as brain diseases, since changes in retinal microvasculature may reflect similar changes occurring in cerebral microvasculature [16].
 To reliably detect and accurately classify such vascular changes, a number of algorithms have been proposed that apply a variety of methods from statistics, classical and fractal geometry as well as neural networks.
 The goal of this paper is to survey conventional and state-of-the-art methods in this active area of investigation with special focus on emerging ideas from multiscale representations and deep learning.